exasol/remotelog-lua/doc/developer_guide/developer_guide.md

 If you have administrator privileges on your machine and prefer a global installation, simply omit the `--local` switch in all commands.

-**Warning:** Be careful, when you have packages install that you also work on, you have to make sure that the work-in-progress code is in the front of the package path.
+**Warning:** Be careful, when you have packages installed that you also work on, you have to make sure that the work-in-progress code is in the front of the package path.
 Otherwise you end up debugging an installed package instead of your code!

 To uninstall the package use: